Lama-Khaled-Ismail/Akeel/README.md

   Restaurant owner, customer, runner
   <br>● Sign up and Login for each role

-  <br>● Restaurant owner:
+  <br>-● Restaurant owner:

-  <br>  ■ Create restaurant menu
+  <br>  -■ Create restaurant menu
-  <br>■ Edit restaurant: change menu meals for each restaurant
+  <br>  -■ Edit restaurant: change menu meals for each restaurant
-  <br>■ Get restaurant details by id
+  <br>  -■ Get restaurant details by id
-<br>■ Create restaurant report: given a restaurant id print
+  <br>  -■ Create restaurant report: given a restaurant id print
   how much the restaurant earns (summation of total amount of all completed orders) , Number of completed orders, Number of canceled orders